 What Should Go In Your Planner

 I use mine for important dates, to block my calendar and to track certain things in an easy, single location.
-But I don’t always add in my entire to do list or unexpected things that pop up.
+But I don’t always add my entire to-do list or I have unexpected things that pop up.

-Some of the things you might like to add to your planner aside from your day to day routine are things like meal planning, steps tracking, monthly cycle or fertility tracking, family schedules, fitness/workouts and goal progress.
+Some of the things you might like to add to your planner system aside from your day-to-day routine and important dates are things like meal planning for the week ahead, steps tracking, monthly cycle or fertility tracking, family schedules, fitness/workouts and goal progress.

 If It Isn’t Working Out As ‘Planned’

-Try setting aside a block of time at the start of your new week to plan the week ahead and mark out any appointments, to dos or important dates.
+Try to schedule a time at the start of your new week to plan ahead for the week and mark out any appointments, to-dos or important dates.
 Make sure you are checking your planner early in the day to see what you need to do so you don’t miss any important dates.

 PIN THIS TO PINTEREST